 Uniform Commercial Code

 One type of regulation that dictates what MCA companies can do is the Uniform Commercial Code (UCC).
-This is a set of laws that apply to commercial transactions in the U.S. It’s not federal law, but it is universally adopted across states so that businesses can be confident that the terms of contracts they enter will be enforced the same way by courts in all jurisdictions.
+This is a set of laws that apply to commercial transactions in the U.S. It’s not federal law.
+Still, it is universally adopted across states so that businesses can be confident that the terms of contracts they enter will be enforced the same way by courts in all jurisdictions.

 This means that the UCC could apply if there are any default issues involved in a merchant cash advance.
 For instance, a merchant cash advance provider could place a UCC lien against some of your business assets to secure the MCA repayment.
 If you don’t make your payments, they could then also take legal action to possess those assets and/or demand that your clients pay them directly instead of you through the UCC notice.
 On the other hand, if you pay off your MCA and the provider doesn’t remove the lien, you have the legal right to get it removed.